uniqpath/dmt/README.md

 - Create a [personal (search) node](https://github.com/uniqpath/dmt/blob/main/help/ZEN_NODE.md) on public IP (personal server instance)
 - [Install on your Single Board Computer](https://github.com/uniqpath/info/blob/master/assets/pdf/rpi_guide.pdf) like [RaspberryPi 3B+](https://github.com/uniqpath/info/blob/master/hardware/README.md)

 Please reach out for further instructions (visit our DMT / Zeta Open Hours published via [dmt-system.com](https://dmt-system.com) or contact us on [Discord support](https://discord.gg/XvJzmtF)).
 Server and SBC setup instructions are easy as well but some guidance and context clarification is usually welcome.
-We will also show you how to use the built-in music player and some other candies!
+We will also show you how to use the built-in music player and some other things in development!

 ![dmt_architecture](https://github.com/uniqpath/info/blob/master/assets/img/dmt_architecture2.png?raw=true)

-## Read info repository for more resources
+## More resources

-There are some more resources listed in [info](https://github.com/uniqpath/info) repository.
+There are some more resources listed in [info](https://github.com/uniqpath/info) repository and also in already mentioned [DMT ENGINE DOCS](https://docs.uniqpath.com/dmt) with explanation of core ideas and concepts.

-More proper technical documentation for **DMT ENGINE** is coming online on (JAN 1 2022) after Connectome v1.0 documentation (JAN 1 2021).
+### Some parting advice :}

+Even if you do nothing else around this codebase for time being, do something else for sure:

+Read this great (and generally very applicable) thought from brilliant mind that helped make digital computing possible.
+This can help change anyone's life for the better.

 <img src="https://github.com/uniqpath/info/blob/master/assets/img/dmt_banner_quote.png?raw=true">